Candyman: Farewell to the Flesh: Development

 The Midnight Meat Train-inspired follow-up went unproduced because the studio found its screenplay too risky.
 The only scene from Rose's draft of the movie left in the actual sequel — Candyman: Farewell to the Flesh — is the one featuring Professor Phillip Purcell (Michael Culkin), the surviving character from the first film.
-Actress Tuesday Knight was reported to have turned a role down in Farewell to the Flesh, claiming that it was the only horror film that she regrets turning down.
+Actress Tuesday Knight was reported to have declined a role in Farewell to the Flesh, and later claimed that it was the only horror film that she regrets turning down.

+Filming

-Filming took place in New Orleans, Louisiana and Los Angeles, California.
+Filming took place on location in New Orleans, Louisiana and Los Angeles, California.
 Principal photography began on August 16, 1994, and filming wrapped on October 19 of the same year.

 Release

+Candyman: Farewell to the Flesh was originally slated for theatrical release by PolyGram Filmed Entertainment on February 17, 1995, but it was pushed back one month, premiering in the United States on March 17, 1995.